SpeakerDr. Amy Beck Harris

 Date & time

 This is an in-person event for current U-M students.
+Students must attend BOTH sessions in their entirety.
 This event will not be livestreamed.

 This workshop will be led by Dr. Amy Beck Harris, a lecturer at the Ford School of Public Policy.

 Dr. Harris merges experience as a former foreign aid implementation professional working on USAID and World Bank projects with academic expertise in public management, international development, foreign aid contracting, and participatory development.
 Dr. Harris holds a PhD and MS in Public Policy and Management from the University of Washington, an MA in International Policy Studies from the Monterey Institute of International Studies, and a BA in International Studies from Middlebury College.